Last updated on June 7th, 2026 at 05:50 am

 Can You Sell If You’re Behind on Plan Payments?

-If you’ve missed 2-3 plan payments and the trustee is threatening to dismiss your case, the attorney often files a motion to sell simultaneously.
+Yes.
+This is actually a common scenario.
+If you’ve missed 2–3 plan payments and the trustee is threatening to dismiss your case, the attorney often files a motion to sell simultaneously.
 The sale proceeds are used to catch up past-due payments, then the plan gets modified going forward.
+Courts see this as a solution, not a problem — you’re using the sale to save your case rather than default.

 Exception: If you’re so far behind that the trustee has already filed to dismiss, you might not get court approval for a sale.
-But that’s rare—most trustees would rather work with you than against you.
+But that’s rare — most trustees would rather work with you than against you.

 What If You Want to Buy Again After Selling?

-New mortgage approval while in plan: Banks will usually finance you once you’re 2+ years into a successful Chapter 13 (showing on-time payments).
+You can absolutely buy another house while in Chapter 13.
+Banks will usually finance you once you’re 2+ years into a successful Chapter 13 showing on-time payments.
 Some lenders wait until discharge.
-Interest rates will be higher than prime (6-8% range typically).
+Interest rates will be higher than prime.

-Many sellers use this strategy: Sell high-equity house → get proceeds → buy smaller house with those proceeds (or use proceeds to pay down debt and move into a rental for 2 years while plan finishes).
+If you have exemption-protected equity from the sale, you can use it as a down payment or to buy outright.
+No financing needed means no judge approval needed.
+Many sellers use this strategy: sell high-equity house, get proceeds, buy smaller house with those proceeds — or use proceeds to pay down debt and move into a rental for 2 years while the plan finishes.

 The Bottom Line

-You CAN sell your house while in Chapter 13.
+You can sell your house while in Chapter 13.
 The key differences from Chapter 7:

 - Trustee’s role: More of an overseer than a liquidator.
 They approve but don’t control the timing.